tamianna/se_project_todo-app/README.md

 The Todo App lets you:

 - Add things needing to be done
-- Can include a certain date, but not nesscary
+- Can include a certain date, but not necessary
-- Check and un-check todo
+- Check and uncheck todo
-- Delete todo, when completed
+- Delete todo when completed

 ## Technology